mbaumer/us_hep_funding/docs/_states/CT.md

 <a name="CT-02"></a>
 [Back to top](#top)
 ## CT-02 -- Rep. Joe Courtney (D)
+### Committees
+Joe Courtney is the #2 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,504,000.00 in SC HEP grants.